ila0406/Nifty-Text-Editor/README.md

 * [Screenshots](#screenshots)

 ## <a id='description' href='#readme-badges'><img id='usage' src='https://i.imgur.com/LJ1S6wB.png' style='height: 40px'></a>
-This text editor that runs in the browser.
-The app will be a single-page application that meets the PWA criteria.
-Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.

-To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
-You will use a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
-It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.
+This text editor runs in the browser but can be installed locally as a PWA.
 ## <a id='technolgies-used' href='#readme-badges'><img id='usage' src='https://i.imgur.com/ykBU02c.png' style='height: 40px'></a>
 * Javascript
+* CSS
 * PWA
+* Express JS
+* Node JS
+* concurrently
+* Babel
-* express
+* Webpack

 ## <a id='installation-instructions' href='#readme-badges'><img id='usage' src='https://i.imgur.com/ucpcjWg.png' style='height: 40px'></a>
-1) Run > npm i to install node packages
+1) Run > `npm i` to install node packages
+2) Run > `npm run build` to run build script
-2) Run > npm start to begin program
+3) Run > `npm start` to begin program

 ## <a id='usage-info' href='#readme-badges'><img id='usage' src='https://i.imgur.com/erC9rgJ.png' style='height: 40px'></a>
-1) Run `npm start`
+This text editor allows you to type text into an editor.
+Anything you've typed will be saved regardless of closing the app.
+You can click the install button at the top left in order to install the app locally.
+Installing locally will allow you to use the Text Editor.

 ## <a id='contribution-guide' href='#readme-badges'><img id='usage' src='https://i.imgur.com/ZtAN77x.png' style='height: 35px'></a>
 Framework was provided as part of the homework assigment, used mini project from 19-28 as a reference.

 ## <a id='instructions-for-testing'  href='#readme-badges'><img id='usage' src='https://i.imgur.com/7jEx40O.png' style='height: 40px'></a>
-*
+No tests provided, so just install and test yourself

 ## <a id='screenshots' href='#readme-badges'><img id='usage' src='https://i.imgur.com/WaoO6zA.png' style='height: 40px'></a>
 <img src="./assets/images/JATE1.png" width="500">